BaileyGlen/RatTMaze_IO/README.md

 2. Select the downloaded TMazeIO_Template
 3. Name the new experiment and decide where it will be saved
 4. Under Experiment Explorer
---* Video Source
+  * Video Source
----* Select 'Live Tacking'
+   * Select 'Live Tacking'
---*Trial Control Hardware
+  *Trial Control Hardware
----* Check 'Use of Trial Control hardware'
+   * Check 'Use of Trial Control hardware'
----* Click 'Settings'
+   * Click 'Settings'
-----1.Select mini USB-IO box from dropdown list
+    1.Select mini USB-IO box from dropdown list
-----2.set up the first four TTLS
+    2.set up the first four TTLS
---* Set up Arena Settings and Detection Settings
+  * Set up Arena Settings and Detection Settings

 ##Run Experiment
 1. Select appropriate Arena and Detection
 2. Set the trial control settings
---* update email/text
+  * update email/text
---* set delay
+  * set delay
---* **if this is a change to a perviously used trial control, duplicate and make the change** --* Acquire Data
+  * **if this is a change to a perviously used trial control, duplicate and make the change**
+  * Acquire Data

 #To Do: